hyperledger/besu-docs/docs/public-networks/concepts/plugins.md

 ## Reload plugins

-Besu supports a JSON-RPC method `plugins_reloadPluginConfig`; this allows you to reload all, or named, plugins.
-Call this when you change a configuration and want to reload dynamically without restarting Besu.
+Besu supports a JSON-RPC method `plugins_reloadPluginConfig`; which lets you reload all plugins, or specific ones by name.
+Use this to apply configuration changes dynamically without restarting Besu.